Base Two - Maturity

 What is Meditation?

-The word meditate means to “mutter”; to reflect upon; to muse over or to ponder.
+The word meditate means to “mutter,” to reflect on, to muse over, or to ponder deeply.

 Tips on Meditating in the Word of God

-Pray and ask the Lord to open eyes of your understanding (Ephesians 1:18)
+Begin with prayer.
+Ask the Lord to open the eyes of your understanding (Ephesians 1:18).

 Ask yourself: